7 Secret Rules for Powerful Sales Emails

 "Joe Colleague suggested I contact you about..." (if you don't use the referral source in the subject line)

-"Since you've just merged with ZYX corp, you're probably wondering..." (if your product is something that's particularly useful after a merger has taken place.)
+you're probably wondering..." (if your product is something that's

 "Our analysis of IBM strategy for 2015 says that their product line..."